Pelé: Style of play

 Pelé was also known to be a fair and highly influential player, who stood out for his charismatic leadership and sportsmanship on the pitch.
 His warm embrace of Bobby Moore following the Brazil vs England game at the 1970 World Cup is viewed as the embodiment of sportsmanship, with The New York Times stating the image "captured the respect that two great players had for each other.
-As they exchanged jerseys, touches, and looks, the sportsmanship between them is all in the image.
-No gloating, no fist-pumping from Pelé.
+As they exchanged jerseys, touches, and looks, the sportsmanship between them was all in the image.
+No gloating and no fist-pumping from Pelé.
 No despair, no defeatism from Bobby Moore."
-Pelé also earned a reputation for often being a decisive player for his teams, due to his tendency to score crucial goals in important matches.
+Pelé also earned a reputation for being a "big game player" due to his tendency to score crucial goals in important matches.

 Legacy

-Among the most successful and popular sports figures of the 20th century, Pelé is one of the most lauded players in the history of football and has been frequently ranked the best player ever.
+Named the "greatest" by FIFA in 2012 and 2024, Pelé is one of the most lauded players in the history of football and has been frequently ranked as the greatest and most important player ever.

 Following his emergence at the 1958 World Cup he was nicknamed O Rei ("The King").
 Among his contemporaries, Dutch star Johan Cruyff stated, "Pelé was the only footballer who surpassed the boundaries of logic."
 Brazil's 1970 World Cup-winning captain Carlos Alberto Torres opined: "His great secret was improvisation.
 Those things he did were in one moment.
 He had an extraordinary perception of the game."
 According to Tostão, his strike partner at the 1970 World Cup: "Pelé was the greatest – he was simply flawless.
 And off the pitch he is always smiling and upbeat.
 You never see him bad-tempered.
 He loves being Pelé."
 His Brazilian teammate Clodoaldo commented on the adulation he witnessed: "In some countries they wanted to touch him, in some they wanted to kiss him.
 In others they even kissed the ground he walked on.
 I thought it was beautiful, just beautiful."
 According to Franz Beckenbauer, West Germany's 1974 World Cup-winning captain: "Pelé is the greatest player of all time.
 He reigned supreme for 20 years.
 There's no one to compare with him."